Your money-making expert. Financial journalist, TV and radio personality.

-Also think about your hobbies and interests.
+Think about your hobbies and interests.
 Let’s say you’re a frequent traveller and like to visit famous pubs around the world.
 You’ve acquired a list of your favorite locations.
 Why not turn that database into a map app for your fellow travellers?

 Don’t despair if you find something similar to your idea while searching through the app store.
 Learn to think outside the box.
-There are several apps out there that provide information and maps for all of the hottest tourist spots in London.
-But is there an app for locations off the beaten path that the average person wouldn’t know about?

 Here are some important points to consider while pondering over your app:

 There are numerous categories that your app can fit under.
 Here are most of them, with examples of some of the more popular options.